kuiperzone/PupNet-Deploy/README.md

 This tells us that it will create a file called `HelloWorld.x86_64.AppImage`, under the `Deploy/bin` directory.
-Moreover, it shows the expanded contents of the desktop file, and gives the `dotnet publish` call it will make so that we may ensure that everything looks correct by hitting "y".
+Moreover, it shows the expanded contents of the desktop file, and gives the `dotnet publish` call it will make so that we may ensure that everything looks correct before hitting "y".

 We can see more information, including the AppStream metadata contents by using: